The Top Ten Lies Told by Graduate Students (taken from the Harvard Crimson):

 14. He expelled his first two students for learning

-15. Although there were only ten requirements, most students failed his
+15. Although there were only ten requirements, most students failed his tests

 16. His office hours were infrequent and usually held on a mountain top